Vector (rapper): Controversy

 He however said in February 2021 that his beef with M.I sold them records.
 He said "Did we make money with the beef tracks?
 Yes, the records sold.
 Yes, there comes a special demand for beef tracks by the fans.
 Our songs were streamed a lot; I mean, we trended at number one in the Genius.com, a lyrics website, which means Nigerians can go on and write something for the world to read and enjoy".

+Himself and M.I Abaga eventually ended their contention in 2021, and eventually collaborated on a rap track titled "Crown of Clay".
+The track also featured Nigerian producer, Pheelz, after which himself and M.I proceeded to take part in two editions of the Hennessy Cypher in 2021, and 2023.